Curra

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The median taxpayer income in Curra suburb is $35,741 and the average is $43,443 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is lower than national averages of $53,146 median and $66,593 average in Rest of Qld.
-By September 2025, estimated incomes based on Wage Price Index growth of 9.91% would be approximately $39,283 median and $47,748 average.
-Census 2021 data shows Curra's household, family, and personal incomes fall between the 2nd and 6th percentiles nationally.
-The predominant income cohort in Curra spans 31.7% of locals (819 people) earning $800 - $1,499 per week, differing from surrounding regions where the $1,500 - $2,999 category is predominant at 31.7%.
-Housing affordability pressures are severe in Curra with only 83.9% of income remaining post-housing costs, ranking at the 8th percentile nationally.
+The suburb of Curra has a median taxpayer income of $35,741 and an average income of $43,443 according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This is lower than the national average, contrasting with Regional Qld's median income of $53,146 and average income of $66,593.
+Based on Wage Price Index growth of 11.36% since financial year 2023, current estimates for Curra would be approximately $39,801 (median) and $48,378 (average) as of March 2026.
+Census data from 2021 shows that incomes in Curra fall between the 2nd and 6th percentiles nationally for household, family, and personal incomes.
+The majority of locals, spanning 31.7% (752 people), earn within the $800 - $1,499 category, differing from the surrounding region where the $1,500 - $2,999 category is predominant at 31.7%.
+Housing affordability pressures are severe in Curra, with only 83.9% of income remaining after housing costs, ranking at the 8th percentile nationally.

 Frequently Asked Questions - Income